Felteng/f1-town-square/README.md

         </details>

 - **Sign in page**
-    - Features a simple sign in form with appropiate feedback if fields are left empty.
+    - Features a simple sign in form with appropriate feedback if fields are left empty.

     - If the wrong password is provided the username entered will stay in the field for the password to be attempted again without having to type the username again.

-    - On successful sign in the user will be redirected to the previous page they were on before initating the sign in action.
+    - On successful sign in the user will be redirected to the previous page they were on before initiating the sign in action.

         - If the previous page is a 404 page the user is redirected to the home page instead.
         <details>